Empire Records: Background

 The soundtrack album for Empire Records was curated by Mitchell Leib, a music supervisor for the film.
-The soundtrack was originally attached to Atlantic Records—an affiliate of Warner Bros. at the time—because Warner Bros. had a distribution pact with the film's producers, Regency Enterprises.
+The soundtrack was originally attached to Atlantic Records—an affiliate of Warner Bros.
+Pictures at the time—because Warner Bros. had a distribution pact with the film's producers, Regency Enterprises.
 However, the soundtrack album was given to A&M Records in order to obtain the participation of A&M artists the Gin Blossoms, whose track "Til I Hear It from You" was issued as the lead single.
 Besides the Gin Blossoms, four other A&M acts had new tracks released on the soundtrack album: Ape Hangers, Drill, Innocence Mission, and Lustre.

 The album also introduced tracks by Better Than Ezra, Cracker, the Cranberries, Evan Dando (whose cover of Big Star's "The Ballad of El Goodo" featured Empire Records female lead Liv Tyler on background vocals), and Toad The Wet Sprocket, and by unsigned acts the Martinis, Please, and Coyote Shivers.
 The Martinis—featuring former Pixies members Joey Santiago and Dave Lovering—were recommended by Hits magazine president Karen Glauber who Leib brought in as a musical consultant for Empire Records, while the film's line music supervisor Bob Knickman discovered Please by searching the internet for unsigned talent suitable for the film's soundtrack.
 Coyote Shivers, who played aspiring-musician-turned-store-clerk Berko in the film, became involved in the project by virtue of being the stepfather of Liv Tyler (Shivers being married to Tyler's mother, Bebe Buell, at the time).

 Two previously released tracks were also included on the original release of the Empire Records soundtrack album: "A Girl Like You" by Edwyn Collins and "Ready, Steady, Go" by the Meices (the latter's frontman Joe Reineke subsequently led Alien Crime Syndicate).
 "The Honeymoon Is Over" by the Cruel Sea, a track heard in the film but not featured on the US release of the soundtrack album, was included on the German and Australian releases.

 The Gin Blossoms' "Til I Hear It From You" charted as high as #9, affording the band their first Top 20 hit.
 Two other tracks from the album had a single release: Edwyn Collins' "A Girl Like You", which charted at #32, "I Don't Want to Live Today" by the Ape Hangers.

 The version of the song "Sugarhigh" that appears in the movie differs significantly from the one included on the soundtrack.
 The film version has additional lyrics and chorus vocals provided by Renée Zellweger.
 It was intended only as a rough mix for playback during filming but was included on the soundtrack album because a remastered version was not available.
 Francis "Coyote" Shivers, the artist who released the song, played the lead singer who performed the song on the rooftop of the store at the end of the movie.

 The Empire Records soundtrack peaked at No. 63 on the Billboard 200 album chart.